[Guide] Legal Separation in New Jersey

 How will a legal separation affect my family?

-No. You can file for a Complaint for Divorce against your spouse at any time.
+No. You can file for a Complaint for Divorce against your spouse at any time, setting forth any of the grounds for divorce in NJ.
 However, you can use a separation as grounds for divorce if you intend to divorce for cause.
 If you live separately from your spouse for a period exceeding 18 months, you can use the separation as your legal reason for divorce.
 If you do not wish to wait for the 18 months to pass, you can file for divorce based upon irreconcilable differences (e.g. a no fault divorce) which does not have any requirements for time spent seperated.

 The IRS considers you married for the entire following tax year if your divorce is not finalized by December 31st.
 This means if you are still married on December 31st, you are taxed as a married couple even if you divorce the first day of the new year.
 If you are married by IRS standards, you can only choose “married filing jointly” or “married filing separately” status.
 You cannot file as “single” or “head of household” in New Jersey unless you receive a full divorce from your spouse.